Therapy in Tottenham

 I am a member of Pink Therapy, which is dedicated to working with clients in a way that respects gender and sexual diversity.
 Many of the people I have worked with are autistic or have a diagnosis of ADHD/ADD and my practice does not pathologise those whose neurotype differs from the predominant neurotype.

 I work in private practice in Tottenham, Haringey.
-I also work part-time at an NHS service for people who self-harm or experience an eating disorder.
+I also work as an honorary psychotherapist at an NHS service for people who self-harm or experience an eating disorder.
 I have worked as a therapist for a bereavement service in Camden, for a mental health charity in Hackney, for a charity that supports adult survivors of childhood sexual abuse and for a project that offers psychotherapy to people experiencing psychosis.

-I am registered as a counsellor with health insurance providers Aetna Global Benefits, Aviva, Axa, Bupa and Vitality Health.
+I am registered as a counsellor with health insurance providers Aetna Global Benefits, Aviva, Axa, Bupa, Healix and Vitality Health.

 I work in English or French and see clients once, twice or three times a week.